piotrekkr/salesforce-archivist/README.md

 ## TODO

-- Use pydantic instead of schema
 - Add cli options to force re-download versions and document link lists
-- Add download size to stats
-- Add `--validate` option to `download` command that will trigger validation after download
 - Add some example terraform and/or ansible to use for deploy to VM in cloud
 - Use proper logging